amadeus4dev/developer-guides/docs/resources/flights.md

 # Flights

+The **Flights** category contains a wide array of APIs that can help you manage flights, from searching for flight options to actually booking a flight.

+!!! information
+    Our catalogue of [Self-Service APIs](https://developers.amadeus.com/self-service) is currently organised by categories that are different to what you see on this page.

 | APIs                                                                                                                                                          | Description                                                                             |
 |---------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------|
 | [Flight Inspiration Search](https://developers.amadeus.com/self-service/category/air/api-doc/flight-inspiration-search) | Provides a list of destinations from a given city that is ordered by price and can be filtered by departure date or maximum price.                |